syncfusion-content/wpf-docs/wpf/SfDiagram/Virtualization.md

 ---
 layout: post
-title: Faster rendering by loading object lies in viewport alone | Syncfusion.
+title: Quick rendering by loading object lies in viewport alone | Syncfusion.
 description: how to enable faster rendering in Diagram?
 platform: wpf
 control: SfDiagram